-- All U.S. Ports

-- Clarkson (Peel Region)

-- Port of Toronto
+- Port of Hamilton

 - Port of Montreal

 - Port of Quebec

 - Côte-Sainte-Catherine

 - Bécancour

 - Valleyfield

 - Trois-Rivières

 - Sorel

-- Port of Hamilton

-^{}Please keep in mind that some Ports may be unavailable for shore leave based on local or Provincial restrictions outside of anyone's immediate control (Atlantic Bubble, etc.)
+Please keep in mind that some Ports may be unavailable for shore leave based on local or Provincial restrictions outside of anyone's immediate control (Atlantic Bubble, Restricted Zones for inter-regional travel, etc.)

 This list is subject to change at any time to reflect updated information as determined by local public health agencies and at the discretion of the SIU.
+Please be advised that the situation in certain areas (Niagara region, etc.) are being closely monitored as COVID-19 cases are trending upwards.